brookpatten/VisualSail/README.md

 [Read more on my blog](http://blog.mrgibbs.io/visualsail-now-free/)

-This is a (crusty) windows application that I wrote and sold circa 2005.
+This is a windows application that I wrote and sold circa 2005.
 It was written before I knew what I was doing in terms of SOLID, unit testing, UI design....
 I could go on.
 Suffice to say, the code is not pretty.